 - + Grouping: Select this option to nest a Boolean operator and then use + Add to build the nested expression.

-- (Optional) Click Advanced Question Options and enable Force Computer ID converts a counting question into a non-counting question by forcing Tanium Clients to include the computer ID in their answers.
+- (Optional) Click Advanced Question Options and enable Force Computer ID if you want to convert a counting question into a non-counting question by forcing Tanium Clients to include the computer ID in their answers.
 Note that the Question Results page does not include the computer ID results when you select this option.
 Converting to a non-counting question is a workaround that resolves cases where a counting question returns the too many results answer.
 For details, see the KB article Troubleshooting Errors / Informational Messages (too many results message).
-The following figure shows the results for a question converted to a non-counting question.